 Preemergence herbicide programs for corn

 There are several preplant and preemergence residual herbicides available for corn.
+These herbicide programs are key to managing glyphosate-resistant and other difficult-to-control weeds.
 It’s important to know the strengths and weaknesses of each product in terms of the spectrum of weeds controlled.
-A table summarizing weed species response to various corn herbicides can be found on pages 22-24 of the 2013 Chemical Weed Control for Field Crops, Pastures, Rangeland, and Noncropland (SRP 1081).
-See: http://www.ksre.ksu.edu/bookstore/pubs/SRP1081.pdf
+A table summarizing weed species response to various corn herbicides can be found on pages 23-25 of the 2014 Chemical Weed Control for Field Crops, Pastures, Rangeland, and Noncropland (SRP 1099).
+See: http://www.ksre.ksu.edu/bookstore/pubs/SRP1099.pdf

 For burndown applications in a no-till system on emerged grass and broadleaf weeds, an application of glyphosate and a product containing dicamba or 2,4-D may be critical.
 The choice between 2,4-D and dicamba will depend on weed species present.
 Dicamba products will be more effective on kochia and marestail.
 2,4-D is more effective on winter annual mustards.
 The use of preemergence herbicides often provides control of weeds for several weeks.
 This can greatly improve the effectiveness of a postemerge herbicide application, and give the producer more leeway on post application timing.